awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps.md

 ### Using access data to improve SCPs<a name="data-from-iam"></a>

-When signed in with master account credentials, you can view [service last accessed data](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) for an AWS Organizations entity or policy in the **AWS Organizations** section of the IAM console\.
+When signed in with management account \(formerly known as the "master account"\) credentials, you can view [service last accessed data](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) for an AWS Organizations entity or policy in the **AWS Organizations** section of the IAM console\.
 You can also use the AWS Command Line Interface \(AWS CLI\) or AWS API in IAM to retrieve service last accessed data\.
 This data includes information about which allowed services that the IAM users and roles in an AWS Organizations account last attempted to access and when\.
 You can use this information to identify unused permissions so that you can refine your SCPs to better adhere to the principle of [least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)\.

 For example, you might have a [deny list SCP](orgs_manage_policies_scps_strategies.md#orgs_policies_denylist) that prohibits access to three AWS services\.
 All services that aren't listed in the SCP's `Deny` statement are allowed\.
 The service last accessed data in IAM tells you which AWS services are allowed by the SCP but are never used\.
 With that information, you can update the SCP to deny access to services that you don't need\.